 Roger D. Knight Jr.

 Roger D. Knight Jr. went from baking to banking and became one of the founders of United Banks of Colorado.
-Roger Knight Jr., worked in a family flour-milling business, rising to president of Campbell-Sell Baking Co.
+Knight worked in a family flour-milling business, rising to president of Campbell-Sell Baking Co.
 In 1949, he joined the board of U.S. National Bank.
 Five years later, he left the flour company and became bank president.

-At a time when Colorado banks were stunted by restrictive laws that prohibited branching, Roger Knight Jr. and his colleagues found a way to create what would become the state's dominant bank.
+At a time when Colorado banks were stunted by restrictive laws that prohibited branching, Knight and his colleagues found a way to create what would become the state's dominant bank.
 In 1964, what was then the Denver-U.S. National Bank formed a holding company that ultimately became United Banks of Colorado.

 "Friday afternoon, here's a wealthy guy, the CEO of the bank, out in the street directing traffic," Bailey said.
 On other occasions, he "would go around picking up paper clips because he was afraid someone would slip."

-At a time when Colorado banks were stunted by restrictive laws that prohibited branching, Roger Knight Jr. and his colleagues found a way to create what would become the state's dominant bank.
+At a time when Colorado banks were stunted by restrictive laws that prohibited branching, Knight and his colleagues found a way to create what would become the state's dominant bank.
 In 1964, what was then the Denver-U.S. National Bank formed a holding company that ultimately became United Banks of Colorado.

 "Friday afternoon, here's a wealthy guy, the CEO of the bank, out in the street directing traffic," Bailey said.
 On other occasions, he "would go around picking up paper clips because he was afraid someone would slip."